 Elyse graduated from The University of Melbourne with a Bachelor of Commerce, majoring in marketing, and a Bachelor of Laws with first class honours.
 She joined the firm as a graduate trainee in March 2010 and was admitted to practice in October 2010.
-Elyse was appointed senior associate in 2014.
+Elyse was appointed senior associate in 2014

 Elyse’s practice focuses on the following areas:

-- contract and trust disputes;
+- contractual, trust and trade practices disputes;

 - corporate governance, including board and shareholder disputes, directors’ duties, shareholders’ oppression claims, and continuous disclosure obligations;